 OmniFocus is traditionally one of the most competent apps when it comes to automation and APIs.
 The Omni Group focuses and improves its automation with every release cycle.

 On iOS, developers have limited options to integrate with other applications, due to the sandbox.
 Nonetheless, OmniFocus tries its best, to provide APIs.
 It integrates directly with popular automation tools like TextExpander, Drafts 5, and the Workflow app.
 Using Workflow, it is possible to create everything from single tasks to full projects with templates.

 On Mac, OmniFocus has integration for AppleScript, which allows many system-wide applications for integrating OmniFocus API into other tools.

-After discussion all features in detail, lets look at the single apps.
-I will quickly go over some visuals how different platforms implement these features.
+After discussing all the features in detail, let's look at the single apps.
+I will quickly go over some visuals about how different platforms implement these features.